zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 Support for AT-TLS was introduced in Zowe v1.24.
 In this early version, startup was not possible in some versions of Zowe.
 For full support, we recommend that you upgrade to v2.13 or a later version of Zowe.
 :::

 While API ML does not handle TLS on its own with AT-TLS enabled, API ML requires information about the server certificate that is defined in the AT-TLS rule.
-Esure that the server certificates provided by the AT-TLS layer are trusted in the configured Zowe keyring.
+Ensure that the server certificates provided by the AT-TLS layer are trusted in the configured Zowe keyring.
 Ideally, AT-TLS should be configured with the same Zowe keyring.

 If there is an outbound AT-TLS rule configured for the link between the API Gateway and z/OSMF, set the `zowe.zOSMF.scheme` property to `http`.

 :::note Notes
-* AT-TLS is supported in the API Cloud Gateway Mediation Layer component since version 2.17.
+* AT-TLS is supported in the API Cloud Gateway Mediation Layer component beginning with  version 2.17.

 * As the Gateway is a core component of API ML, other components that need to interact with the Gateway, such as Zowe ZLUX App Server, also require AT-TLS configuration.
 :::